zavvy logo

 Thankfully, a sensible plan can move employees from disengaged to actively engaged.

-📈 How the types of employee engagement are evolving
+📈 How the levels of engagement are evolving

 The business world is ever-changing, and the best ways to keep your employees engaged are evolving with the times, too.